EARHENGLY/binance-future-bot/README.md

-# Binance-future-bot | EXPERIMENT
+# Binance-future-bot | EXPERIMENTAL

-Warning : use it with your own risks, the code is under construction, make sure check the code before using.
+Warning : , the code is under construction, use it with your own risks.
+Make sure check the code before running.

-the bot can be control by telegram to start stop restart if you are running the bot on vps
+The bot can be control by telegram to start stop restart if you are running the bot on vps

-check the config file change the binance api key

-the bot using 5 strategy :
+Set configuration at config.py
+Implement strategy in strategy.py
+Conditions logic at trading_bot.py

+Under Development:
+Order control and Logics

+Strategy:
-1. ict bias
+1. EMA
-2. smart money consepts
-3. super trend
+2. Super trend
-4. alligator bollinger bands
+3. alligator bollinger bands
-5. pivote points integrated with supertrend
+4. pivote points integrated with supertrend

+t.me/earhengly